 In order to expand St. John’s outreach and add more good works to our faith, we are creating a “Giving Basket”.
 This is an extension of our Angel Tree, Food Basket, and Lenten Initiative.
 Each season the “Basket” will benefit St. John’s various Outreach projects.

-In January 2017, St. John’s is starting a local Laundry Love in partnership with SuperWash, a laundromat in Hull, and Wellspring Multiservice Center.
-We anticipate that we patrons will wash and dry 60-80 loads per month at a cost of $8-9 per load, so we need to raise around $650-800 to pay for the machines for each session.
+In January 2017, St. John’s started a local Laundry Love in partnership with SuperWash, a laundromat in Hull, and Wellspring Multiservice Center.
+We anticipate that patrons will wash and dry 60-80 loads per month at a cost of $8-9 per load, so we need to raise around $650-800 to pay for the machines for each session.
 Volunteers from St. John’s will be on hand to facilitate payment for the machines and distribution of soap.
-Our next date is Monday, February 27 starting at 3pm (last load starts at 4:30pm).
 Please contact Mark Banion if you are interested in helping.
 Please use the button below to donate to our Laundry Love initiative.
 Read more about the national Laundry Love program here.

 Epiphany School Dinners